 For a long time, the idea that a migraine headache was linked to the jaw joint wasn’t taken seriously.
 Today, however, the dental and medical communities are supporting the conclusion that TMJS and chronic headaches/migraines are linked.

 In fact, the majority of affected individuals saw many doctors on the medical merry-go-round, seeing doctor after doctor, before they made an appointment at our dental practice, frequently as a last hope for relief.
 That’s because many individuals don’t recognize that their particular conditions are actually linked to malocclusion.

-Research through the University of Pennsylvania School of Dental Medicine examined the existence of Temporomandibular Joint Syndrome in twenty-four individuals referred to a neurology practice.
-The objective was to identify the amount of sufferers referred to a neurology clinic for headache where TMJS would be the primary source of pain.
-They discovered that 11 out of the 24 sufferers with headache had TMJS.
-That percentage, nearly half, is deemed a very high proportion when compared to the 15% in the general population determined to have TMJS.
+A study through the University of Pennsylvania School of Dental Medicine looked at the existence of Temporomandibular Joint Syndrome in twenty-four patients referred to a neurology clinic.
+The goal was to determine the percentage of individuals referred to a neurology center for headache where TMJS would be the number one cause of pain.
+They determined that 11 of the 24 individuals with headache had TMJS.
+That percentage, nearly fifty percent is deemed a very high proportion compared to the 15% in the overall population of TMJS sufferers.

-As proof continues to mount on the link between headaches and TMJS, patients who feel they may have this problem should come to our practice.
-We have taken advanced training in this treatment.
+As proof proceeds to mount on the connection involving headaches and TMJS, individuals who feel they have this problem should talk with Dr. Peck.
+Dr. Peck has pursued advanced training in this treatment.

 • Excessive yawning as you try to adjust your jaw